 Residential Real Estate:

 Residential properties are to be assessed at 100% market value.
 A sales ratio study by class, the comparison of assessed value to sales prices, is used to determine how the assessed values compare to market value.
 Residential assessments are to be within the 95% to 105% median ratio to avoid an equalization order from the Iowa Department of Revenue and Finance and be in compliance with Iowa Code.
-The values on residential and Ag dwellings were revalued by condition/construction +/- for 2015.
+The values on residential and Ag dwellings were revalued due to the overall sales ratio being too low, and by condition/construction +/- for 2017.
 No two properties are exactly alike, not all properties are maintained to the same standards, and the age old saying “location, location, location” all factor into the overall assessment of each property.

-We now have a new class of property called multi-residential properties.
-The new multi-residential property classification takes effect for 2015 and applies to properties used for human habitation containing three or more separate dwelling units, specifically apartments, mobile home parks, manufactured home communities, land-leased communities and assisted living facilities.
+The multi-residential property classification took effect for 2015 and applies to properties used for human habitation containing three or more separate dwelling units, specifically apartments, mobile home parks, manufactured home communities, land-leased communities and assisted living facilities.

 In the past these properties were classified as commercial and were taxed at the commercial effective tax rate.

 Multi –residential gets a phased in rollback which increases until it matches the residential rollback in 2022.